2015 Annual Short Fiction Award

 contest now open

 A prize of $1,250 and limited edition chapbook and e-publication by Kore Press for a single short story written in English.

 This competition is open to any female-identified individual writing in English, regardless of nationality.

 How to Submit

-The contest is currently OPEN.
-You can submit your manuscript and the $15 non-refundable entry fee here.
-Please read through submission guidelines before submitting.
+2015 deadline is February 14, 2015.
+The contest is now open.
+You can submit your manuscript and a $20 non-refundable entry fee here.
+Please read through the below guidelines before submitting.